-Clear and dry this weekend, but ‘don’t break out the shorts’
+Clear, dry weekend ahead — but ‘don’t break out the shorts’

 - Seattle's plan to upzone 27 neighborhoods clears key hurdle, set for final vote

-“This is one of the longest stretches of below normal temperatures I can remember in more than a decade,” Guy said on Wednesday.
-“I guess since it’s National Polar Bear day and we can pretend we’re all polar bears.”
+“This is one of the longest stretches of below-normal temperatures I can remember in more than a decade,” Guy said on Wednesday.
+“I guess since it’s National Polar Bear day, we can pretend we’re all polar bears.”

-Once the weather system passes, Guy said the weekend looks to be clear and dry.
+Once the weather system passes, Guy said the weekend looks clear.

-But with a prediction of highs in the 40s and lows close to freezing over weekend, Guy said it will still be cold.
+That said, with a prediction of highs in the 40s and lows close to freezing over the weekend, it will be cold.

 “It’ll be a dry weekend, but don’t get spring fever and break out the shorts.”